 Participating in the Winter Games has the potential to reap lasting benefits for our city.
 Before making this decision, it’s important to determine if the benefits outweigh the costs.

 CBEC’s role is to explore and weigh all factors and make a recommendation to Calgary City Council by July 2017.
-Council will make the decision to proceed with a formal bid or not.
+Council will make the decision on whether to proceed with a formal bid.

 Citizens can have a say in Calgary's bid decision